osu-mist/catalog-api-test/readme.md

 Transfer-Encoding: chunked

 {
-“errors”: [“courseName may not be empty (was )”,
+"errors": ["courseName may not be empty (was )",
-        “instructor may not be empty (was )”,
+        "instructor may not be empty (was )",
-        “day may not be empty (was )”,
+        "day may not be empty (was )",
-           “time may not be empty (was )”,
+           "time may not be empty (was )",
-        “location may not be empty (was )”
+        "location may not be empty (was )"
    ]
 }